Edward Gorey: Personal life

-Critic David Ehrenstein, writing in Gay City News, asserts that Gorey was discreet about his sexuality in what Ehrenstein calls the "Don’t Ask/ Don’t Tell era" of the 1950s.
-"Stonewall changed all that—making gay a discussable mainstream topic," writes Ehrenstein.
-"But it didn't change things for Gorey.
-To those in the know, his sensibility was clearly gay, but his sexual life was as covert as his self was overt."
-By contrast, the critic Gabrielle Bellot argues that Gorey, "when pressed by interviewers about his sexuality ... declined to give clear answers, except during a 1980 conversation with Lisa Solod, wherein he claimed to be asexual—making Gorey one of few openly asexual writers even today."
-(While Bellot interprets Gorey's answers as a declaration of asexuality, Gorey himself never uses that term in the Solod interview.)

 From 1995 to his death in April 2000, Gorey was the subject of a cinéma vérité–style documentary directed by Christopher Seufert.
-(As of 2021, the film has been screened as a work-in-progress; the finished film and accompanying book are in post-production.)
-He was interviewed on Tribute to Edward Gorey, an hour-long community, public-access television cable show produced by artist and friend Joyce Kenney.
-He contributed his videos and personal thoughts.
-Gorey served as a judge at Yarmouth art shows and enjoyed activities at the local cable station, studying computer art and serving as a cameraman on many Yarmouth shows.
-His house, in Yarmouthport, Cape Cod, is the subject of a photography book entitled Elephant House: Or, the Home of Edward Gorey, with photographs and text by Kevin McDermott.
+(As of 2025 the finished film and accompanying book are in post-production.)
+His house, in Yarmouthport, Cape Cod, is the subject of two photography books entitled Elephant House: Or, the Home of Edward Gorey, by Kevin McDermott and “Memento Gorey: The Last Interviews with Edward Gorey” by Seufert.
 The house is now the Edward Gorey House Museum.

+Gorey attended many adult art classes at Cape Cod Community College and served as a volunteer camera-person and master control operator at his nearby public access station, Cape Cod Community Television where he designed unique illustrations and community bulletin graphics.

 Gorey left the bulk of his estate to a charitable trust benefiting cats and dogs, as well as other species, including bats and insects.

 Style

 Gorey is typically described as an illustrator.
 His books may be found in the humor and cartoon sections of major bookstores, but books such as The Object Lesson have earned serious critical respect as works of surrealist art.
 His experimentation—creating books that were wordless, books that were literally matchbox-sized, pop-up books, books entirely populated by inanimate objects—complicates matters still further.
 As Gorey told Lisa Solod of The Boston Globe, "Ideally, if anything were any good, it would be indescribable."
 Gorey classified his own work as literary nonsense, the genre made most famous by Lewis Carroll and Edward Lear.

 In response to being called gothic, he stated, "If you're doing nonsense it has to be rather awful, because there'd be no point.
 I'm trying to think if there's sunny nonsense.
 Sunny, funny nonsense for children—oh, how boring, boring, boring.
 As Schubert said, there is no happy music.
 And that's true, there really isn't.
 And there's probably no happy nonsense, either."